Monday, 06 March 2017

 To support group managers across the country, FSC US – with support from Procter & Gamble – worked to develop a group certification handbook.
 Originally developed for the Four States Timber Owners Association (FSTOA), a group developed by Domtar, a version of the handbook can be edited and used by any FSC group.
 This resource is designed to offer group managers a simple way to create outreach materials that help explain the value of FSC group certification for family woodland owners.

 The handbook includes information for group members to understand the benefits of group certification, a toolkit to support new certificate holders and details about FSC-US’ Forest Management standard for family woodlands.

-Download the FSTOA handbook in PDF format.
+Download the FSTOA handbook.